int-72h/ofinstaller-beans/README.md

-# TF2CDownloader
+# Adastral.
+## Downloading to the stars.
-To end-users, this tool is the official installer and updater for Team Fortress 2 Classic.
+To end-users, this tool... you shouldn't be using. use the official TF2Cdownloader and whatever OF is currently using.

-To programmers, this is a thin and rough script that sits on top of Aria2 and Butler to provide reasonably-efficient updating without too much complication.
+To programmers, this is a thin and rough script which is/will be backend agnostic for STVN vs Butler testing.
+Functionally similar to OFToast I (but functional).

-To other Sourcemods, this is a tool you can use for *your project* with only minor work, as the mechanism here is extremely agnostic and flexible.
-Get in touch with cco on our Discord if you're interested!
+To other Sourcemods, this is a tool you can use for your project with only minor work, as the mechanism here is extremely agnostic and flexible.
+Get in touch with cco or intcoms on Discord if you're interested!

 ----